Button-Down Collar Golf Polo Shirts: Polo vs Woven, 4-Button & Fit Checks

 When buyers complain about golf shirts with tight sleeves, it’s usually one of three things:

-• sleeve opening tolerance is too tight for the target size range
+• Sleeve opening tolerance is too tight for the target size range

-• grading is inconsistent across sizes
+• Grading is inconsistent across sizes

 During sampling, keep the check simple.
 Put the garment on, move like a golfer, and write notes like a customer would: